askochypets/video-feed-api/README.md

 ## Description

-This is a video feed API test exercise for playbuzz.
+This is a video feed API test exercise for playbuzz based on Nestjs framework.

 ## Running the app